metagenomics/denbi-nanopore-training/docs/assembly_qc/Quast_WGS_1.rst

-Assembly evaluation with QUAST
+WGS Assembly evaluation with QUAST
 ==============================

-We will evaluate our assembly with the tool QUAST.
+We will evaluate our WGS assembly with the tool QUAST.

 QUAST stands for QUality ASsessment Tool.
 The tool evaluates genome assemblies by computing various metrics.
 You can find all project